Small Area Grasses We Want to Run Across

 This list would be incomplete without the high traffic grass that is a year-round winner.
 Though a regular schedule of care is recommended, the amount of time it takes is so minimal, especially for small areas, that anyone who wants to do a little showcase gardening falls in love with it.

 Once established zoysiagrass is an enviable lawn, large or small.
-A gorgeous green late spring to summer and an awesome yellow-brown from late fall to winter, it offers luxury stomping grounds.
+A gorgeous green late spring to summer and an awesome golden oak from late fall to winter, it offers luxury stomping grounds.

 Adding elegant variety to a garden, it seems to want to help decorate the seasons.
 Presenting a whole new area to enjoy at different times of the year, one of the zoysiagrasses can be a matchless choice for smaller lawns.